GSA/ficam-federation/_plan/00_index.md

 - Define the project management steps for planning a Federation project
 - Intro to the Plan section - review, modify and apply plain language principles including less words / more actionable items; focus on steps for a program manager to plan for a single sign on or federated sign on model for a federal enterprise or a federal mission application
 - Relying Party Doc Section 5.1 (Page 21) has some materials for this planning.
+- Numbers of users that visit agency-specific websites and use their application(s):  [Analytics.usa.gov](https://analytics.usa.gov/){:target="_blank}
 - (2/5/2018) Possible Single Sign-on Referenced Document: _Federal Identity, Credential, and Access Management Trust Framework Solutions Functional Requirements for FICAM SAML 2.0 Web Browser SSO Profile v1.0.2_ (Version 1.0.0) (date: 3/11/2014?) (doc undated)

 ===============================

 It’s true that federation is a real change in the way things have been done in the past, but federation is good change.
 It will make your life and those of your customers and partners much easier.
 Federation will give you rapid, seamless access to critical applications and websites--without having to step over that pack of tired old dogs:  many logins, passwords, and multi-factor authentications--just to access websites and applications that everyone needs to start their work.

-You may be thinking, "well that all sounds good in theory, but is federation right for my agency's business needs?"
+You may be thinking, "well, that all sounds good in theory, but is federation right for my agency's business needs?"

 ## Consider the Federation Advantages
 [Use "sustainable"....?]